 Explaining this to someone who only vaguely understands pyrotechnic regulations and is in a position of power, can be challenging.
 It is sometimes easier to just say “No, they are not legal”, as it’s the easiest route and not everyone likes to challenge the norm.

 It seems crazy to think that unlike fireworks, all pyro in the UK was unregulated (no CE mark, meaning no quality control) prior to July 2017.
 The effects and all other attributes of the products were self-regulated.
-This may not be totally crazy though, since most things start off self-regulated, until they grow to a size and popularity requiring regulation.
+This may not be totally crazy though since most things start off self-regulated until they grow to a size and popularity requiring regulation.

 When governments look to put standards in place, they draft in a mix of industry experts and government officials to agree on a draft set of standards that works for everyone.
-The result being an industry that protects the consumer and gives the manufactures a clear set of rules to work and adhere to.
+The result is an industry that protects the consumer and gives the manufactures a clear set of rules to work and adhere to.

 July 2017 was the cut-off date when any pyrotechnics without CE certification had to be sold.
 From that point forward all products must comply with CE regulations or be removed from sale.
 If it is already in the hands of the consumer with no onward selling, then this is still acceptable.

-When we first arrived, and explained the basis of our products, there were a few dropped jaws.
-Fastforward five years and with many obstacles overcome, our genre of pyrotechnics are now the fastest growing classification of pyrotechnic type globally, excluding airbags in motor vehicles.
+When we first arrived and explained the basis of our products, there were a few dropped jaws.
+Fast forward five years and with many obstacles overcome, our genre of pyrotechnics are now the fastest growing classification of pyrotechnic type globally, excluding airbags in motor vehicles.

 So, are smoke bombs legal?

 Yes, they are.
 Can you use it anywhere?
 No, you can’t.
 Are kitchen knives legal in the UK?
 Yes, they are.
-Can you openly carry one in the high street?
+Can you openly carry one on the high street?
 Of course, you can’t.
 Can you carry a kitchen knife in a bag in the high street (still in its packaging)?
 No problem.
 What about a big sharp knife in your backpack with no packaging?… Well, that’s a whole different deal.

 Common sense prevails in all circumstances, it’s important to use the intelligence bestowed upon us to make our way through life and not ‘drop the ball’.
 If you’re buying a large knife to take home to chop carrots, then you should not to tear the packaging off in the middle of the high street, if you choose to do this, it will nearly always lead to disappointment.